 OCR GCSE Latin offers students a unique chance to view the ancient world from the eyes of a Roman.
 Latin complements a huge range of other subjects, and opens doors to further Classical studies beyond school.
-Students should feel encouraged to opt for Latin GCSE if they have enjoyed the content and lessons in Year 9.
+Students should feel encouraged to opt for Latin GCSE if they have enjoyed the content and lessons in Year 8 and 9.
 There are three components to the GCSE qualification:

-Language (worth 50%; 1 hour 30 min examination) Using the Cambridge Latin Course, we will follow Quintus, Salvius and King Cogidubnus as they navigate tyranny, treachery and tragedy.
-Through the iconic stories and a number of supplementary materials, students will encounter all the grammar they need for the GCSE.
+Language (worth 50%; 1 hour 30 min examination)

+Using John Taylor's Latin to GCSE and a number of supplementary materials, students will encounter all the grammar they need for the GCSE.

 There is a prescribed vocabulary list, with an accompanying Memrise course, that students will learn over the two years.
 They are also provided with a comprehensive bookmark that they can use to check their language work.
+This prepares pupils to read the original Latin included in the Verse Literature component.